Peninsula Township Parks

 Contact Michele Zebell at firstname.lastname@example.org for questions about Bowers Harbor Park Expansion.

 The only improved public beach access on the Old Mission Peninsula is located at Haserot Beach on Old Mission Harbor.
 View the Grand Traverse County Beach Monitoring Dashboard (website opens in new tab).
 The dashboard is updated every Thursday throughout the summer and show the results of weekly E. coli sample results.
 The township boat launch formerly located at Haserot Beach was destroyed in a winter storm and is no longer usable.
-A new township boat launch will be constructed at Kelley Park, hopefully in the spring or summer of 2023.
+The township hopes to construct a new boat launch at nearby Kelley Park, hopefully in the spring or summer of 2024.

-Archie Park is a roadside park on M-37, near Gray and Bluff Roads used by a variety of people.
-Department of Transportation employees use the area for temporary storage of equipment and as a place for eating lunch.
+Archie Park is a roadside park on M-37, near Gray and Bluff Roads, used by a variety of people.
+Michigan Department of Transportation employees use the area for temporary storage of equipment and as a place for eating lunch.
 Bicyclists use the park as a parking lot and staging area for tours of Old Mission Peninsula.
-As traffic increases, additional use is anticipated for this small park.
-It is also the only public access to East Bay south of Old Mission except for the DNR boat launch site at East Shore Road and M-37.
+As traffic increases, additional use is anticipated for this small pocket park, which provides the only public access to East Bay south of Old Mission except for the DNR boat launch site at East Shore Road and M-37.

-Because of its location at the end of the peninsula and the end of M-37, and the historic site for the lighthouse, this park is receiving an annual increase in users.
+Because of its location at the tip of the peninsula, where M-37 ends and where the historic lighthouse sits, this park is seeing an annual increase in users.
 It is commonly utilized as a year-round facility.

 Old Mission State Park (map opens in new tab)

-Adjacent (south) to Lighthouse Park, this land was acquired by lease with the help of the Department of Natural Resources and the Michigan Natural Resources Trust Fund.
+Adjacent (south) to Mission Point Lighthouse Park, this land was acquired by lease with the help of the Department of Natural Resources and the Michigan Natural Resources Trust Fund.

-This small historical site has recently been discovered by the public since the parks committee installed historic documents.
+This small historical site has recently been discovered by the public since the Old Mission Peninsula Historical Society installed historic documents.
 On-site parking is available, and the church is open daily.

 Contact Chris Rieser at email@example.com for questions about the Historic Church.